marano/blog/_posts/2014-07-18-starting-with-graph-databases-using-neo4j-and-rails.markdown

 full ACID transactions, expressive, with a powerful, human readable graph query language called Cypher, and simple, accessible by a convenient REST interface or an object-oriented Java API.

-So, enough theory and talking for now.
+Enough theory and talking for now.
 Let's prepare our environment to play a little with Neo4j, and build a simple Rails application.

 ## Installing Neo4j